To get in touch with the parents' council please e-mail email@example.com

 To consider matters of educational interest; provided always that no reference shall be made whether by name or otherwise to any specific student, parent, guardian, member of staff or member of the Board.

-To assist with communication we encourage parents to communicate with the Council via this dedicated link email@example.com, or directly with any of the members above.
+To assist with communication we encourage parents to communicate with the Council via this dedicated link firstname.lastname@example.org.
 All communication is reviewed by the Council at each meeting.

 Each year the Council endeavours to host parents’ evenings to cover a range of diverse topics that are of interest to the parent group and relevant to the support of our sons.
 These are advised via text messages and on this web page.